influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/guides/create-a-dashboard.md

 ---

 Chronograf offers a complete dashboard solution for visualizing your data and monitoring your infrastructure:
 * View [pre-created dashboards](/chronograf/latest/guides/using-precreated-dashboards) from the Host List page.
-Dashboards are available depending on which Telegraf input plugins you have available.
+Dashboards are available depending on which Telegraf input plugins you have enabled.
 These pre-created dashboards cannot be cloned or edited.
 * Create custom dashboards from scratch by building queries in the Data Explorer, as described below.
 * Import dashboard templates when you [add or update a connection in [Chronograf](/chronograf/latest/administration/creating-connections):
   1. From the Configuration page, click **Add Connection** or select an existing connection to edit it.